 Winter solstice or Yule is a festival of light.
 It heralds the beginning of longer days, after the shortest and darkest days of the season.
 Yule is widely understood to be a 12-day celebration that begins on the eve of the Winter Solstice and ends at the New Year.
 This celebration was so important to people in ancient times that the Christians converted it into the 12 Days of Christmas.
 Despite the importance of this season, many Pagans know “Yule” to be one day and only celebrate it on the solstice, not for the full 12 days.

 When is Winter Solstice?

 The celestial event of the winter solstice doesn’t always fall on December 21st, the second day of Yule.
 Sometimes it falls on the third.
 Yet many people choose to celebrate Yule on the 21st every year for the sake of continuance.
 In ancient times Yule was actually a 12-day celebration, with Winter Solstice just one of the holy days.

 Why We Celebrate Winter Solstice

 As devotees to this path and to our Gods, it is up to us to create traditions based on what we know about this season combined with inspiration from how our ancestors might have celebrated.
 We can then use these traditions to celebrate with our loved ones, who can pass the traditions on to the next generations.

-This is always my busiest day of the Yuletide with many things to do.
-I got up this morning before dawn for a sun vigil and meditated a little before sunrise.
-At sunrise, I gave an offering of butter to Sunna, the sun goddess said some prayers and did a bunch of sun salutations.
+This is always the busiest day of the Yuletide season for me, with many things to do.
+I got up this morning before dawn for a sun vigil.
+Then meditated a little before sunrise.
+At sunrise, I gave an offering of butter to Sunna, the sun goddess, said some prayers, and did a bunch of sun salutations.

 What solstice foods do you prepare?
 I’d love to hear about it in the comments below!